cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 ### <a id="prerequisites"></a>Prerequisites ###

-We recommend that you run the BOSH bootstrap from Ubuntu since it is the distribution used by the BOSH team, and has been thoroughly tested.
-It's simplest if you use the Ubuntu jump box VM created earlier in the installation process.
+We recommend that you use the Ubuntu jump box VM created earlier in the installation process.

-Plan to have around 8 GB of free disk space for the bosh_cli if you plan to use it to deploy CF releases.
+You will need to have around 8 GB of free disk space for the bosh_cli if you plan to use it to deploy CF releases.
 You'll need around 3 GB free disk space in /tmp

-* Install some core packages on Ubuntu  that the BOSH deployer depends on.
+1. Install some core packages on Ubuntu  that the BOSH deployer depends on.

 <pre class="terminal">
 $ sudo apt-get -y install libsqlite3-dev genisoimage libxslt-dev libxml2-dev
 </pre>

-* Install Ruby and RubyGems.
+2. Install Ruby and RubyGems.
 Refer to the [Installing Ruby](/docs/common/install_ruby.html) page for help with Ruby installation.
 We recommend using rbenv to install a recent version of ruby 1.9.3 as we have found the versions available using apt-get on Ubuntu are out of date and don't work well.

-* Install the BOSH deployer Ruby gem.
+3. Install the BOSH deployer Ruby gem.

 <pre class="terminal">
 $ gem install bosh_cli --pre --no-ri --no-rdoc